al6x/nim/keep/readme.md

 - Git for history and sharing
 - Github or any other Git hosting for publishing, collaboration
 - Any file hosting for sharing
+- Ftext format is almost the same as Nim ftext DSL

 # Forward 80 to 8080 on Mac OS